-Last spring, first swarms came very early to the South Carolina Midlands- around February 15th.
+With a mild winter, swarms can come early to the South Carolina Midlands- around February 15th.
 That sounds like a long time from now but it will get here sooner than you think and swarms are unforgiving with beekeeper tardiness.
 Building and getting ready for swarm trapping is something that you should consider doing during these off months of winter.
 Remember, once swarm season starts you’ll probably be caught up in preparing your own hives for the primary nectar flow and have a limited amount of time to prepare traps.
 However, for those who are prepared there will be free bees.
 Here are a few sites I recommend:

 And multiple videos by outofabluesky: